markdown-it/markdown-it/test/fixtures/commonmark/spec.txt

 ````````````````````````````````

-Spaces are allowed at the end:
+Spaces and tabs are allowed at the end:

 ```````````````````````````````` example
 - - - -